Kcjmagickim/CSCI7000/HelloJS&HTML/README.md

-HelloJS&HTML - Utilized JavaScript and HTML to create a website with hierarchical graphical effects
+HelloJS&HTML - Utilized JavaScript and HTML to create a website with hierarchical graphic effects

 Brief:
     Assignment3.html: tracks user's mouse cursor and creates a trail of bears chasing the mouse pointer.